What’s the difference between a lead guitar solo that makes you beg for more, and one that bores you to death?

 “I know that you know the scale, but I asked you to improvise”

-That was my first real lesson in guitar improvisation.
+That was my first real lesson in lead guitar improvisation.

-While exercises like these have a lot of value, they only show you what notes to play.
+While guitar scale sequencing exercises like these have a lot of value, they only show you what notes to play.

 Guitar phrasing is about how those notes are played.

-Now, while learning your guitar, apart from your scales and arpeggios that guide you to what notes you play, you should also be working on techniques such as bending strings, vibrato and legato playing among others.
+Now, while practicing, apart from your scales and arpeggios that guide you to what notes you play, you should also be working on phrasing techniques such as bending strings, vibrato, and legato, among others.

 When you think in terms of “creating the most beautiful melodic phrases possible” instead of “putting in as many notes as possible, using the right scales” while improvising on guitar, guess what will happen?